fsfe/reuse-docs/tutorial.md

 {{< box-tool >}}

 You can initialise your project using `reuse init`.
-In an interactive dialogue you can define certain information for your project and also one or multiple licenses.
+In an interactive dialogue you can define certain properties of your project and also one or multiple licenses.
 At the end, these licenses will be automatically downloaded to the correct location.

 The `reuse download` command enables you to download a specific license. `reuse download GPL-3.0-or-later` would fulfil the task described in the manual instructions above.
-Running `reuse download --all` automatically downloads all licenses the REUSE helper tools detects as being used in your project.
+Running `reuse download --all` automatically downloads all licenses which the REUSE helper tool detects as being used in your project.

 {{< /box-tool >}}